sreehari-aot/IOT-server/README.md

 1. clone the repo
 2. run `docker-compose up -d` to start the database
+3. Before next steps make sure to stop `client` and `server` containers since they will use the allocated porst preventing dev server to run.
-3. check into server directory
+4. check into server directory
-4. run `npm i && npm start`
+5. run `npm i && npm start`
-5. once the server is up and running
+6. once the server is up and running
-6. check into `publisher` directory
+7. open up a new terminal and check into `publisher` directory
-7. run `npm i && node script.js`
+8. run `npm i && node script.js` and leave it running
-8. check into client directory
+9. check into client directory
-9. run `docker-compose up -d` / `npm i && npm start` to start the client
+10. run `docker-compose up -d` / `npm i && npm start` to start the client

 TODO: